To begin with, we will take a look at how our minds work. How we

 manipulator knows that relentless repetition of a self -serving message, even

-in the face of incredulous feedback, will cultivate the perception to the point
+in the face of doubt, will cultivate the perception to the point

 where it will fool some of the people.
 And that's enough to make a decent